 - peanut butter

 - oats (I used instant)

 - coconut flakes

-I recommend bringing the first five ingredients to a boil and maintaining the boil for about 60 seconds.
+Bring the first five ingredients to a boil and maintain the boil for about 60 seconds.
 This helps create a nice, thick, chocolate sauce for the rest of the cookies.

-Next, you’ll want to add the peanut butter, vanilla, oats, ground flax seeds, and coconut flakes.
-Stir all that together and then use a cookie scoop to drop cookies on prepared pans.
+Next, add the peanut butter, vanilla, oats, ground flax seed, and coconut flakes.
+Stir together and then use a cookie scoop to drop cookies on prepared pans.
 Once they’ve had time to set (which I like to do in the fridge), then these cookies are ready!

 See?
 It’s possible to make the best no bake cookies recipes without milk!

 You can make these no-bake cookies without peanut butter by substituting almond butter or a seed butter for the peanut butter.